bochf/ait/README.md

 ## A Finite State Machine based automatic integration test case generation and execution framework

 ## Maintaining test suites becomes challenging
-**Increased Code Complexity**: As software evolves, new features, dependencies, and interactions between components are introduced.
-This complexity makes it harder to ensure that tests cover all scenarios and interactions correctly.
+**Increased Code Complexity**: As software evolves, new features, dependencies, and component interactions are introduced.
+This complexity makes it harder to ensure that tests correctly cover all scenarios and interactions.

 **Test Suite Bloat**: Over time, more test cases are added to accommodate new functionality, which can lead to a large, unwieldy test suite.
 A bloated test suite is harder to run efficiently, maintain, and update, especially when many tests overlap or become redundant.

 **Frequent Code Changes**: In a growing system, code is updated frequently to add features, fix bugs, or refactor existing code.
 Each change can potentially break existing tests or make them obsolete, requiring frequent updates to the test suite.
-Many developers choose to "test later" or skip the testing process altogether if deadlines are approchaing.
+Many developers choose to "test later" or skip the testing process altogether if deadlines are approaching.

-**Test Code Quality**: As the test suite grows, test code itself can accumulate "technical debt" if not carefully maintained.
-Poorly written or duplicated tests become harder to debug, maintain, or refactor, compounding with the system's growth.
+**Test Code Quality**: As the test suite grows, the test code itself can accumulate "technical debt" if not carefully maintained.
+Poorly written or duplicated tests become harder to debug, maintain, or refactor, compounding the system's growth.

 **Performance and Execution Time**: A large test suite often leads to longer execution times, making it harder to run tests frequently.
 Developers may avoid running tests if they're slow, which reduces the likelihood of catching issues early and increases the maintenance burden when bugs are detected later.